 Amsterdam's main attractions include its canals, The Rijksmuseum, the Van Gogh Museum, Amsterdam Museum, Anne Frank House, Vondelpark and its red-light district.

 Amsterdam is amazing.
 Love the canals, the boats on the canals, the unique architecture and the fact that it's centrum is completely walkable.

-The most famous Park in the Netherlands and the largest Park in Amsterdam VONDELPARK welcomes 10 million visitors every year.
+Favorite thing: The most famous Park in the Netherlands and the largest Park in Amsterdam VONDELPARK welcomes 10 million visitors every year.
 The 47 Hectare (120 acres) Park is located south of Leidseplein and is very near the Rijksmuseum.

 Amsterdammers love this park, as well as tourists and most days you will see people walking, jogging, roller-blading or just lazing in the grass listening to music or people watching.

 The Park was open to the public in 1865 and named "Nieuwe Park" - New Park.
 In 1867 it was renamed Vondelpark when a statue of Dutch poet Joost Van Den Vondel was erected in the Park.

 The day we were there, it was a beautiful sunny day and the Park was packed with people.